Nalaster the Clever,

 influence of Princess Yanaymi of the Kho’lam Flan provoked a cooling of

 relations between their king, Man’khu toward the Aerdi.
-With his demands for
+Using Man'khu's demands for

-the Sim’chian Confederation, on the left bank of Flanmi with hostile Aerdi lords
+the Sim’chian Confederation, on the left bank of the Flanmi with hostile Aerdi lords

 to the south and to the east.
 After just over a year of war the Naelax had